tydoc/tydoc/CONTRIBUTING.md

 ## Tips

-1. There are some handy `dump` utility functions for quickly logging TS API data structures to the console in a readable way.
+- There are some handy `dump` utility functions for quickly logging TS API data structures to the console in a readable way.

-2. There is a `quokka` directory used to live-edit (run code as you type it) example code snippets.
+- There is a `quokka` directory used to live-edit (run code as you type it) example code snippets.
 Think of this as a little sandbox for development.
 To take full advantage you'll need Quokka VSCode plugin.

+- `yarn -s dev:test` gives fast feedback with many simple unit tests.

+- https://ts-ast-viewer.com can be extremely help when trying to get a birds eye view of the AST.
+Sometimes you see data that you wish you were shown the API navigation calls to get it.
+But even without that it is still very handy to at least get a sense.

+- Amazing use-case for [Quokka.js](https://quokkajs.com/) if you have it.
+Set yourself up a test module using techniques like those seen in `test/setup.ts` and get the best possible feedback loop going!

+- Very little information about the TS AST seems available.
+There is [the Wiki](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) and a bit of information here https://sandersn.github.io/manual/Typescript-compiler-implementation.html.

 ## Testing